MRI OF DORSOLUMBAR SPINE

 Fractures

-• Narrowing of the central canal or foramina causing nerve compression.
+Evaluation of the spinal canal and/or nerve foramina narrowing causing nerve compression.

 Spondylolisthesis